 The Physician Assistant program facilitates delivery of an innovative curriculum for medical students that meets the accreditation standards for inter-professional education set by the Liaison Committee on Medical Education (LCME).
 The program is designed to prepare students to provide patient-centered care in practice settings under the supervision of and in collaboration with physicians and inter-professional teams.
 The curriculum satisfies all of the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) standards and provides instruction in all areas tested by the National Commission on Certification of Physician Assistants (NCCPA) licensing examination.
 The goals of the program are to:

-- promote cultural awareness in the provision of care to a diverse society.
+- promote cultural sensitivity in the provision of care to a diverse community;

 Time Limit for Degree Completion: 3 years

 Campus Location: Health Sciences Center

 Full-Time/Part-Time Status: The curriculum is designed to be completed in approximately 26 months.
 Students begin in early June of the first year and complete their studies 26 months later at the end of the 12-week summer session, around July 30, to receive an August diploma.

 Interdisciplinary Study: The Physician Assistant program is part of inter-professional education at the Lewis Katz School of Medicine.
 Inter-professional education is a collaborative exercise that involves students from the School of Medicine as well as from Temple University’s College of Public Health, Maurice H. Kornberg School of Dentistry, School of Pharmacy, and School of Podiatric Medicine.

 Ranking: In 2023, U.S. News & World Report ranked the Lewis Katz School of Medicine at Temple University number 68 in Research and among the Best Medical Schools.